Befaco/VCMC/README.md

 - RunTeensy uploader and load hex file.
 Press teensy button to begin transfer...
 Make sure Module is plugged in.

+If you are getting  File too long error message in teensy loader, it might be due to the app not detecting what Teensy its connected to.
+Thisis a known issue with teensy and its OS dependant.
+Pressing the button on the teensy (back of the module) will override this message and begin the upload.

 ## Uploading the firmware from source code

 If you are updating from a previous version, data structure will not be compatible and you will loose all saved data.